AlexeiYV/pc-pusher-new/README.md

 ### Click handler

-To add click handler to some html elemnt you need class/id of this element.
+To add click handler to some html element you need class/id of this element.

 for example image with class 'click-me':